menard-codes/100-days-of-code/README.md

 Honestly before this, I already have some knowledge of node.js and express and have made a simple REST API before, but that's a very basic and shallow understanding and I want to improve my knowledege about it.

-For this challenge, I am going to use a book titled **"Software Development from A to Z A Deep Dive Into All the Roles Involved in the Creation of Software"**.
+For this challenge, I am going to use the book with a title of **"Software Development from A to Z A Deep Dive Into All the Roles Involved in the Creation of Software"**.

 ## Before the challenge